cbigger/slotzy/README.md

 ## SLOTZY

 Buncha Discord bots for running in-chat casino games.
-Made for and by the Galactic Hub Project: https://discord.gg/tkPYCHaR
+Made for and by the Galactic Hub Project, but feel free to run your own: https://discord.gg/tkPYCHaR

 Currently has:
 - **FOBI, or Fixed Odds Betting Interface**